Dmitri-Sintsov/django-jinja-knockout/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-`django_jinja_knockout` reusable app could always use more documentation, whether as part of the
+``django_jinja_knockout`` reusable app could always use more documentation, whether as part of the
 official docs, in docstrings (but please not very long bloated ones).

 Especially because I am not native English speaker, though I try my best to avoid mistakes.

 To check documentation changes install sphinx::

-    pip3 install sphinx
+    python3 -m pip install sphinx

 then run in your active virtual environment::